Charles Drace-Francis

 As a result of this the Foreign Office's Permanent Under Secretary John Kerr initiated an inquiry with the aim of identifying the source of the leak.
 The inquiry proved controversial, and Drace-Francis later resigned.
-As such he won the sympathy of his erstwhile antagonist Lord Ashcroft, who recognised him to be the victim of Whitehall machinations rather than the true source of the leak.
+As such he won the sympathy of his erstwhile antagonist Michael Ashcroft, who recognised him to be the victim of Whitehall machinations rather than the true source of the leak.